hutto-dev/hutto-dev/README.md

 - 👋 Hi, I’m @hutto-dev
 - 🌺 Self-taught Full-Stack Developer // Just starting out!
 Also a Parrothead 🌴🥥
 - 💻 I’m currently learning everything I can get my hands on.
-At the moment, my main focus is HTML, CSS, & Javascript.
+At the moment, my main focus is React!
 - 📫 Say hi! tori@torihutto.dev